phoenix-rtos/phoenix-rtos-doc/quickstart/DESIGN.md

 ## Target Uniformity

-All targets follow the same script-based launch pattern (`./scripts/TARGET.sh`), enabling consistent workflow across 20+ architectures.
+All targets follow the same script-based launch pattern (`./scripts/TARGET.sh`), enabling consistent workflow across 29 architectures.
+15 launch scripts exist in `scripts/`, with variants for networking (`-net`), virtualization (`-virt`), and testing (`-test`).
 This uniformity lowers the learning curve when switching between targets.

 ## Emulation-First Development